JCSnap/Collection/README.md

 `p` Paste whatever that is in your vim clipboard.
 I normally use the macbook clipboard though.
 `s` Substitute the current highlighted word/line(s).
 Normally used after you have selected a chunk.
 `dw` Delete the current word.
+`cw` Basically `dw` but you go into insert mode after.
+Useful for when you want to change the word instead of just deleting it.
 `D` Delete from your cursor to the end of the line.
 `>` Add identation after highlighting the whole code snippet. `2` + `>` for 2 identations and so on.
 Likewise, use `<` for "reverse" indentation.

-These should be sufficient to do like 90% of the tasks.
-Here are some other commands
+**These should be sufficient to do like 90% of the tasks.
+Here are some other commands:**
 `OPTION` + `arrow key` Swap positions of lines/code blocks.
 This might be a VSCode shortcut instead of Vim.
 `CTRL` + `arrow key` Start selecting vertically, when will then be accompanied by either `x` to delete or `I` to insert.
 Which I normally use it to comment out chunks of code blocks/delete comments of chunks of code blocks.
 `zz` Move the cursor to the middle of the screen.